yoveena24-hub/FIT3162_Group3B_CodeBundle/README.md

 3. Run main.py file
 4. Each folder allocated will have the related csv files

+**Running the pytest**

+1. Go to terminal
+2. cd to each directory
+3. Enter 'py.test' as command

 **Running the R program**

 1. In Evaluation -> MachineLearning folder, use the R file and the datasets.